-- Writing an article that holds value, and then linking this on your Facebook posts is a good way to gain the attention of your target market.
+- Writing an article that holds value, and then linking this to your Facebook posts is a good way to gain the attention of your target market.
 Moreover, you also have all the leeway to give out all the information you need to close a sale.
-To get you started with writing content on social media platforms, check out this detailed guide for social media content.

 - Use the Facebook Marketplace to make daily offers on your products and services.
 The Facebook marketplace can be geographically wide to the point that those that may be physically far away from your current location can purchase your products and services, allowing you to have a wider reach.

 - Use your network of friends to talk to their friends about your page so they can share with their friends about your page.
 In return, they’ll probably click on your links to see more information about your products.
 You can even network with these people so that you can sell your product to them.
 This may turn into a long-term business relationship with them.